 I cried when I told my mom I couldn’t muster the energy to get the house ready for her visit.
-When I had come down with body aches and a sore throat a week before, I thought surely I would recover in time.
-Instead, I woke up each morning feeling worse than I had the night before, all the effluvia having collected in my sinuses while I lay still, my throat like parchment dried stiff in the sun that someone was now scratching a quill over.
+A week before, when the body aches and a sore throat seethed over me, I thought surely I would recover in time.
+Instead, I woke up each morning feeling worse than the night before, all the effluvia having collected in my sinuses while I lay still, my throat like parchment, dried stiff in the sun, that someone was now scratching a quill over.

-So of course I didn’t like being sick.
+Of course I didn’t like being sick.
 Who would?
 I canceled things that first week, OK.
-But as the days wore on I began to get a little panicky, wondering, would I be able to follow through on commitments next week?
+But as the days wore on I began to get a little panicky.
+Would I be able to follow through on commitments next week, I wondered?
 What about the week after?
-How far out could I start to make plans again?
-Would I be ok to travel to my college reunion at the end of the month — a commitment already fraught with considerable time, expense, and mixed feelings.
+How far out could I make plans again?
+Would I be ok to travel to my college reunion at the end of the month — a commitment already fraught with considerable time, expense, and mixed feelings?

 Still, there was something about it …

 After the first few days — when I was really laid out, unable to do anything but hit “Next” on episodes of This American Life (thank you, Ira Glass, for carrying through so many bouts of body aches, and also road trips) — I could do some stuff.
 Not active stuff; one day I tried to go for a “small, slow walk” and the infection flared.
 Desk stuff.
 Laptop stuff.
 The kind of stuff that usually presses at the edge of my consciousness, nagging me to sit down and attend to it: to pay the medical bills, write a thank-you note, return a phone call to a second-ring friend, email one of the kids’ teachers.

 But also: to try an experimental writing prompt, to address an envelope with fun lettering, to drink tea with my daughter, to actually listen as she recounted last night’s dream.